Away (Enrique Iglesias song)

-"Away" is the first single released from Spanish singer-songwriter Enrique Iglesias' Greatest Hits album.
-The song features vocals from American pop-rap singer-songwriter Sean Garrett.
+"Away" is the first single from Spanish singer Enrique Iglesias' album Greatest Hits.
+The song features vocals from American singer Sean Garrett.
 The single was released on 11 November 2008.
-"Away" was originally intended to be on Sean Garrett's debut solo album "Turbo 919", but the decision was made to include it on Iglesias' album instead.
+"Away" was originally intended to be on Garrett's debut solo album Turbo 919, but the decision was made to include it on Iglesias' album instead.
 The song debuted on the UK Singles Chart, at number 132 on the week of the physical single release.

 Music video

 The video was directed by Anthony Mandler.
-The video premiered on TRL on 12 November 2008.
-The video features a cameo by Sean Garrett.
+The video premiered on Total Request Live on 12 November 2008.
+The video features a cameo by Garrett.
 In the video, Iglesias is seen walking through the desert, looking back at the horrible crash in which he has died while his girlfriend, played by Niki Huey, cries hysterically.
 Most of the video was shot in the desert.